Thursday, May 21, 2009

 I agree that most American Christians are unprepared for either rapture or tribulation.
 The problem is not with the eschatology, however.
 It's with a liturgical, organizational (rather than organic) religionized Christianity that does not allow for the equipping of the saints, mainly because it strips Christ of His proper headship and replaces Him with Christian celebrities and professional clergy.

-Final thought: Pre-trib rapture belief is not a heresy.
+Final thoughts: Pre-trib rapture belief is not a heresy.
 Heresies mis-represent God and replace God-centered priorities with man-centered ones.
 Much "prosperity theology" is heretical because it posits that the comfort of man is paramount to holiness.
 "Family-centered" ministries also err in placing the "needs" of the family before our duty to love and serve God.
 Most of the pre-tribbers I know love God first and foremost; many have lost relationships with family members because they love the Lord first.
 The real heresy in this argument is the heresy that the body of Christ is an organization run by professionals, rather than an organism headed by Christ.